 Day 6: Explore Florence

 On Day 6 and 7 of your Italy itinerary, you’ll explore my favorite city in Italy, Florence.
 Florence is an overwhelmingly beautiful city, the “Cradle of the Renaissance.”
 With the best Medieval and Renaissance art in Europe, Florence is a veritable art lovers paradise.

 Florence’s entire historic center is a designated UNESCO World Heritage site.
 You’ll need to buy your tickets for major attractions and must see sites well in advance.

 1. Florence Cathedral Complex

-To kick off day 6, head to the historic complex of Florence Cathedral, Santa Maria del Fiore, nicknamed the Duomo.
-I recommend purchasing a 72 hour combination pass that allows you to see all sites within the Duomo complex — the Duomo, the Baptistry, the Giotto Bell Tower, and the Duomo Museum.
+To kick off day 6 of your 10 days in Italy, head to the historic complex of Florence Cathedral, Santa Maria del Fiore, nicknamed the Duomo.
+The Duomo complex consists of the Duomo, the Baptistry, the Giotto Bell Tower, and the Duomo Museum.
 They’re all eminently worth seeing.

 You should start with the stunning Duomo Museum to get the historical backdrop for all these structures.
 The museum is housed in the Piazza del Duomo at the back of Giotto’s Bell Tower, behind the Duomo apse.